ranranrunforit/End-to-End-Retrieval-Augmented-Generation-system/README.md

 Annotated question-answer pairs:

-- **Test Set:** Curated a diverse set of questions relevant to Pittsburgh and CMU, ensuring high quality and domain relevance.
+- Curated a diverse set of questions relevant to Pittsburgh and CMU, ensuring high quality and domain relevance.
-- **Training Data:** Annotated training examples manually and explored existing datasets for transfer learning.
+- Annotated examples manually and explored existing datasets for transfer learning.

 ### Quality Estimation